sparc-request/sparc-request/PULL_REQUEST_GUIDELINES.md

 After reviewing the PR on the “Files Changed” tab in github, in the upper right hand corner there is a “Review changes” button where you can either “Comment”, “Approve”,  or “Request Changes”.

 ### After submitting a PR: ###

-Make sure your PR passes on Travis.
-Any Pull Requests that do not pass on Travis will not be pulled in.
+Make sure your PR:

+* Adheres to the above guidelines (title, labels, pivotal story id, etc)

+* Passes on Travis

+* Has been reviewed (Request Reviewers if need be)

+* Has no merge conflicts

 Shoutout to [Thoughtbot](https://github.com/thoughtbot/guides/tree/master/code-review) for their excellent code review doc.

+Last updated:  July 6, 2017